-Key Features To Consider Before Buying The Best Rooftop Tent
+Key Features To Consider Before Buying a Hard Shell Rooftop Tent

 If none of these hard shell roof top tents appeal to you, that’s ok.
 You’ll need to understand how to choose the right roof top tent when you’re ready.
-We’ve done some research to find the right features that many experts believe are the most important.
+We’ve done some research, and have found the right features that many experts believe are the most important.
 The following features are what you should keep in mind before buying your next rooftop tent.

 Hardshell Vs. Softshell

-Since you are buying a tent for shelter, you need to keep in mind how many people will be joining.
+Since you are buying a rooftop tent for shelter, you need to keep in mind how many people will be sleeping inside.
 To find the right tent, you need to look at the size.
-Generally, tents have an indication that will show you how many people can be housed.
+Generally, rooftop tents have an indication that will show you how many people can be housed.
 However, some of them are tight and you might need to look for one size bigger.

 If the tent is larger than the top of your car, a small part of it might hang from the roof.
 If this is the case, the weight capacity can also be important.
 You don’t want to break part of the tent due to being a bit too heavy.
-However, these tents tend to have tons of durability for the most part.
+However, these hard shell roof top tents tend to have tons of durability for the most part.

-Almost every tent you buy will have something called an HH rating.
+Almost every rooftop tent you buy will have something called an HH rating.
 The HH or Hydrostatic Head rating refers to how durable the tent will be in wet weather conditions.
-For the most part, you should not consider buying a tent with an HH rating that is lower than 2000mm if possible.
+For the most part, you should not consider buying a roof top tent with an HH rating that is lower than 2000mm, if possible.

 Finally, there are a few minor things to look at.
 These features include the ladder if you don’t have steps leading to the tent.
-You will also want to have a closer look at the windows of the tent and the windows should effectively give you the ventilation you might need.
+You will also want to have a closer look at the windows, points of entry, rack systems, awnings, and other accessories.
 If you have extras like solar-powered systems, these can be a big bonus as well.

 It is not that hard to find the best rooftop tents, but keep in mind that the best options tend to be expensive.
 Hard shell roof top tents offer great value for your money and you only have to put in minimal effort to get them set up.
 But we understand they are not for everyone.